TrainWeb.org Facebook Page

 Winans Arch was not wide enough for the third track PRR wanted.
 While planning a new bridge, PRR also made provisions B.O.R.R for a fourth track, hence the extra room under B&O (now CSX) here.
 The bridge's builder's plaque reads McClintic-Marshall Corporation 1934.

-There are four ex-B&O tracks above, making it a 4-track-over-3-tracks grade separation, soon to be 4 over 4, the most in the area.
+There are four ex-B&O tracks above, making it a 4-tracks-over-3-tracks grade separation, soon to be 4 over 4, the most in the area.
 Someone asked me if there exists in the present day USA a wider, non-yard, grade separation of two rail lines, such as 5-tracks-over-5-tracks.
 I know of a 6-over-8 in Chicago (northeast of where I-94 and I-57 meet).
 No one has been able to top that.

 Speed Blur